5 Streaming Stocks to Buy Right Now for Big Long-Term Gains

 Of all the at-home entertainment options, streaming TV is the cream of the crop.
 It’s the one thing consumers will keep going back to, over and over again, to entertain themselves at home.

-So… consumers have rushed onto streaming services over the past month, and investors have similarly rushed into streaming stocks.
+So… consumers have rushed onto streaming services over the past month.
+Investors have similarly rushed into streaming stocks.

 This strong performance from streaming stocks won’t end anytime soon.
 It’s important to remember that:

-- The linear to streaming TV pivot was already happening at a robust pace globally before the novel coronavirus pandemic.
+- The linear to streaming TV pivot was already happening at a robust pace globally before the novel coronavirus pandemic emerged.
 This pandemic has just accelerated an already strong trend.

 - There remains ample room for streaming TV adoption rates to grow.
 Today, only about 25% of all internet households globally are subscribed to a streaming TV service.
 The U.S. streaming TV household penetration rate is close to 100%.